Welcome to TameFlare

 Human-in-the-loop

-Proxy holds HTTP connection open until a human approves via CLI or dashboard (5 min timeout).
+Proxy holds HTTP connection open until a human approves via the dashboard (5 min timeout).
 Also supports Slack notifications.
 RBAC enforces role hierarchy: owner, admin, member, viewer.

 Live traffic log